nicklem/nicklem.github.io/_posts/2019-11-08-poker-scorer.md

 Looking good!
-Now we can apply this function to our score grid and see if there are any flushes.
+Now we can apply this function to our score grid and see if there are any straights.

 ```python